ankidroid/Anki-Android-Backend/README.md

 Install rustup from <https://rustup.rs/>

+#### macOS / Rust / Android Studio interaction

+Note that Android Studio does a gradle sync when you open Anki-Android-Backend as a project, and this sync requires the `cargo` command to be in your environment `PATH` variable to succeed.

+If you get an exception related to `cargo` not found, you may need to alter your environment before starting Android Studio.
+On macOS at least, you may open `Terminal`, verify `cargo` is in the `PATH` with a `which cargo`, and open Android Studio directly with this environment setup via the command `open -a "Android Studio"`

 ### Ninja

 Anki can be built with Ninja or N2.
 N2 gives better status output and may be installed like so: